 Here’s the deal; hard truth ahead.

-Knowing and speaking your business’s language requires looking inward – not outward.
+Knowing and speaking your business’s language require looking inward – not outward.

 You won’t find your language and realness at Target, pool-side at the Joneses’ house, or in your copywriter’s mom’s library tote bag.
 Nope.
 It’s an inside job, and it’s one I can guide you through.

-Saying something real is not rocket science, but it is somewhat extra-terrestrial, because saying something real is about claiming your space.
+Saying something real is not rocket science, but it is somewhat extra-terrestrial; saying something real is about claiming your space.